Treasury Bill Calculator

 T-Bill vs High-Yield Savings vs CD

-High-yield savings accounts are fully liquid and FDIC-insured but rates move with the Fed, and interest is taxed at both federal and state levels.
-CDs lock in a rate but charge early-withdrawal penalties and are also fully taxable.
+High-yield savings accounts are fully liquid and FDIC-insured but rates move with the Fed, and interest is taxed at both federal and state levels — see our HYSA interest calculator for a side-by-side comparison.
+CDs lock in a rate but charge early-withdrawal penalties and are also fully taxable; the CD vs savings comparison tool shows breakeven yield.
 T-bills hold the state-tax exemption advantage and are easy to ladder: buy a new 13-week T-bill every month and you will have one maturing every 4 weeks for steady cash flow.
 During periods of inverted yield curves, short T-bills can yield more than 2-year Treasuries.